Intermesh/groupoffice-docs/README.md

 https://groupoffice.readthedocs.io/

-To build locally I have created a docker image.
-See the "docker" folder.
+To build the documentation locally, a docker image has been provided.
+See the "docker" folder for instructions.